TheOneHyer/aspgen/README.md

 exceed the number of ASCII characters.
 The large base results in a very secure password that is also easy for humans to memorize.
-As an example, a six word password made from a 10,000 word list has an entropy of 79.73, while a password 12 letter password made from from all 95 printable ASCII characters has an entropy of 78.84.
+As an example, a six word password made from a 10,000 word list has an entropy of 79.73, while an eight character password made from from all 95 printable ASCII characters has an entropy of 52.56.
 Thus, the dictionary password is more secure and will always be easier to memorize. aspgen will inform you if your dictionary password is so small that it is easier to hack via brute force attack than dictionary attack.

+A brief example of why dictionary passwords are easy to memorize is in order.
+This is a traditional, eight character password:

+"+Jx*OMv

+and here is a seven word dictionary password:

+Words: register joiner bloated debauch automotive cupola ballot
+Password: registerjoinerbloateddebauchautomotivecupolaballot

+The traditional password is hard to memorize and easy to forget.
+The dictionary password is easy to remember because one can make a sentence or acronym out of it, e.g.

+A person wants to REGISTER to become of JOINER of BLOATED dancer to DEBAUCH AUTOMOTIVE owned CUPOLA's for voting BALLOTs.

+or whatever else suits your fancy.
+Additionally, this password is very hard to hack as a dictionary password due to the sheer number of words used to generate it, and as a traditional password due to its extreme length (50 letters).
+The first password has a entropy of 52.56 whereas the dictionary password has an entropy of 79.83 when hacked by a dictionary attack, and an entropy of 235.02 against a brute force attack.

 In summary, dictionary passwords are far stronger for their ease of memorization and should thus be used where possible.
 In some situations,